roob-p/SkipUacTask-PlayniteExtension/README.md

 ## Warning:
 This extension comes with no warranties.
-Please, read the instructions and be aware that to make this extension work, it’s a bit of a gimmick.
-There may be some features that don’t work, bugs, and other issues.
-Please, pay attention if you're downloading a game.
-In my tries the client resumes froom  where it leff off, but I can't bee sure for all the cases.
+Please, read the instructions and be aware that to make this extension work, it involves a bit of a workaround.
+Some features may not work, there could be bugs, and other issues.
+Please, be cautios when you're downloading a game.
+In my tests, the client resumes from where it leff off, but I can't bee sure about all the cases.

 ## Notes:
 - Tell me if you would you like to have a new feature or the support for an other launcher.
 Feel free to report bugs or problems.